California State University, Long Beach: Athletics

 The school colors have been black and gold since 2000, when they were changed by a student referendum (after George Allen changed the football uniform colors) from the original brown and gold.

 Long Beach State is home to one of the top women's volleyball teams in the nation.
 Long Beach State has won three national titles in women's volleyball, in 1989, 1993 and 1998.
 The 1998 women's team was the first team in NCAA Division I history to have an undefeated season.
+The men’s volleyball has won four national championships in 1991, 2018, 2019 and 2025.
 The team's most famous alumna is Misty May-Treanor, who won three Olympic gold medals in Beach Volleyball in 2004, 2008, and 2012.
 Long Beach is also the only California State University to participate in the Golden Coast Conference for Men's Water polo not sponsored by the Big West Conference the Division Long Beach participates for in NCAA Division I.

 Because of the proximity to California State University, Fullerton, the schools are considered rivals.
 The rivalry is especially heated in baseball with the Long Beach State baseball team also having a competitive college baseball program.